Fusion9334/GPT-3.5-Chatbot-Trio/README.md

 # GPT-4 Chatbot Trio

-This Python script demonstrates the use of OpenAI's GPT-4 model to generate an interactive conversation among three chatbots.
-The chatbots are named John, Sarah, and Michael, each having their own roles and voices.
+This Python script demonstrates an AI-powered chatbot conversation simulation using the OpenAI API and text-to-speech technology with pyttsx3.
+Three chatbot models take turns discussing a user-defined subject, each fulfilling a specific role in the conversation.
+The chatbots ask questions, provide answers, and give alternative points of view, occasionally including jokes or short stories in their responses.
+This interactive, multi-chatbot experience showcases the potential of AI in generating human-like conversations, making it an excellent foundation for developing engaging voice assistants or chat-based applications optimized for search engine visibility.

 ## Dependencies